Zawishnoor/ml-flood-water-detection-sentinel2/README.md

-# ml-flood-water-detection-sentinel2-
-Flood-water detection from Sentinel-2 imagery using NDWI thresholding and Random Forest classification in Google Earth Engine, with a case study of Swat, Pakistan.
-# Machine Learning-Based Flood Water Detection from Sentinel-2 Optical Satellite Imagery

-### Comparing NDWI Thresholding and Random Forest Classification in Swat, Pakistan

 # Machine Learning-Based Flood Water Detection from Sentinel-2 Optical Satellite Imagery

 ### Comparing NDWI Thresholding and Random Forest Classification in Swat, Pakistan